mac-comp128/128-gesture-recognizer/README.md

 ### Due Dates
 This homework will have two milestones:

-* Part 1 **(Due Friday, April 6th)**: For this milestone, you should answer the questions below for the moodle assignment that corresponds with this homework.
+* Part 1: For this milestone, you should answer the questions below for the moodle assignment that corresponds with this homework.
-* Part 2 **(Due Wednesday, April 11th)**: For this milestone you should commit and push the code to allow a user to draw a gesture.
+* Part 2: For this milestone you should commit and push the code to allow a user to draw a gesture.
 The gesture does not need to be recognized at this point.
-* Part 3 **(Due Wednesday, April 18th)**: For this milestone you should commit and push the completed assignment that allows users to add templates and recognize gestures.
+* Part 3: For this milestone you should commit and push the completed assignment that allows users to add templates and recognize gestures.
 The test files should pass.

 ### Part 1 Questions